How to Secure Your Home Network and Wi-Fi Router

 Luckily, there are basic precautions you can take when purchasing and setting up a router to save yourself some time and money, boosting your internet speed in the process.
 You don’t have to know how a UPnP exploit works to protect yourself from hackers on your network — all you have to know is which features translate to real-world performance, and which security fixes translate to real-world safety.

-Wireless networks, often called Wi-Fi, will always have flaws a sophisticated hacker can exploit to crack the system.
+Wireless networks, often called Wi-Fi, will always have flaws that a sophisticated hacker can exploit to crack the system.
 The trick to keeping your Wi-Fi secure is to make hacking it as difficult as possible without compromising the performance of your network in the process

 Here are some simple steps you can take to secure your network and discourage hackers.